Aardwolf-Social/aardwolf/README.md

 **Aardwolf is the engine behind a new Facebook-like social platform, our first -planned- instance of the engine will be hosted on [wearesocial.space](http://wearesocial.space).**

-Aardwolf shares a philosophy and underlying protocols with [Mastodon](http://joinmastodon.org), a federated microblogging platform with over a 100 independently-run servers, hosting more than one million active users.
+Aardwolf shares a philosophy and underlying protocols with [Mastodon](http://joinmastodon.org), a federated microblogging platform with over a 1000 independently-run servers, hosting more than one million active users.

 ### What's Different About Aardwolf?

-Aardwolf is a social platform, meaning that each server hosts it's own community of users who are posting, sharing pictures, links, etc. They are replying and "liking" each other's posts, and re-sharing the ones they like best.
+Aardwolf is a social platform, meaning that each server hosts it’s own community of users who are posting, sharing pictures, links, etc. They are replying and “liking” each other’s posts, and re-sharing the ones they like best.

-Even better, Aardwolf is a *connected* (the technical term is "federated") platform: users are not limited to only interacting with other users on their service: they can follow users on other sites that are powered by Aardwolf just as if they were on their own site.
+Even better, Aardwolf is a *connected* (the technical term is “federated”) platform: users are not limited to only interacting with other users on their service: they can follow users on other sites that are powered by Aardwolf just as if they were on their own site.
 They can even connect with users on other platforms, if -- like the microblogging service [Mastodon](http://joinmastodon.org) -- they implement the same open protocols Aardwolf is built on.

 Finally, Aardwolf is [open source](https://github.com/banjofox/aardwolf), so developers who want to contribute or understand how it works can dig in and do so.